Constructing the relative Fukaya category: Dependence on perturbation data and system of divisors

 \begin{lem} There exists a universal choice of perturbation data if and only if $\bP^0$ is $V_1$-compatible. \end{lem} \begin{proof} The `only if' follows from the \textbf{(Compatibility with $\bP^0$)} condition, which implies that

 where $\bL'$ is obtained from $\bL$ by adding `$0$' labels to each Lagrangian.

 To prove `if', we start by constructing the perturbation data over the moduli spaces $\Sbar_{k,K_\pun,\ell,\ell_\for,\bi}$ with $\bi=(0,\ldots,0)$.
 We claim that it is uniquely determined by $\bP^0$.
-Indeed, the \textbf{(Compatibility with $\bP^0$)} condition uniquely determines the perturbation data over $\Sbar^{\ff \circ}$; the \textbf{(Floer data)} condition uniquely determines it over $\ff$-striplike components; and the \textbf{(Constant on spherical and $\ff$-disclike components)} uniquely determines it over the remaining components.
+Indeed, the \textbf{(Compatibility with $\bP^0$)} condition uniquely determines the perturbation data over $\Sbar^{\ff \circ}$; the \textbf{(Thin regions)} condition uniquely determines it over $\ff$-semistable disc components; and the \textbf{(Constant on spherical and $\ff$-disclike components)} uniquely determines it over the remaining components.

 We need to verify that the resulting perturbation data satisfy the relevant conditions of Definition \ref{def:mixpert}.
-We first observe that $\bY$ clearly maps to $\EuY_*(X,V_1)$, by hypothesis; \textbf{(Floer data)} is satisfied by construction; \textbf{(Equivariant)} follows from the condition that $\bP^0$ be $\Sym(\ell - \ell_\for)$-equivariant, and the forgetful map is $\Sym(\ell_\for)$-equivariant; \textbf{(Consistent on $\ff$-stable discs)} follows from the \textbf{(Consistent on discs)} condition on $\bP^0$, by compatibility of the forgetful maps with inclusions of Deligne--Mumford strata; \textbf{(Maximum principle)} follows from the corresponding condition on $\bP^0$; \textbf{(Compatibility with $\bP^1$)} is vacuous; and \textbf{(Compatibility with $\bP^0$)} follows by construction.
+We first observe that $\bY$ clearly maps to $\EuY_*(X,V_1)$, by hypothesis; \textbf{(Thin regions)} is satisfied by construction; \textbf{(Equivariant)} follows from the condition that $\bP^0$ be $\Sym(\ell - \ell_\for)$-equivariant, and the forgetful map is $\Sym(\ell_\for)$-equivariant; \textbf{(Consistent on $\ff$-stable discs)} follows from the \textbf{(Consistent on discs)} condition on $\bP^0$, by compatibility of the forgetful maps with inclusions of Deligne--Mumford strata; \textbf{(Maximum principle)} follows from the corresponding condition on $\bP^0$; \textbf{(Compatibility with $\bP^1$)} is vacuous; and \textbf{(Compatibility with $\bP^0$)} follows by construction.
 The least trivial to verify is \textbf{(Constant on spherical and $\ff$-disclike components)}, which requires us to split into two cases: spheres which get mapped to a sphere by the forgetful map, and spheres or discs which get contracted to a point by the forgetful map.
 In the former case, the condition is a consequence of the \textbf{(Constant on spheres)} condition on $\bP^0$; in the latter, it follows as the pullback of $\bY^0$ by a constant map is constant, and the pullback of $\bK^0$ by a constant map vanishes.

 Next we construct the perturbation data over the moduli spaces with $\bi = (1,\ldots,1)$.
 These are uniquely determined by the \textbf{(Compatibility with $\bP^1$)} condition, and it is easy to verify that they satisfy the relevant conditions of Definition \ref{def:mixpert}.
 Finally we extend the perturbation data to moduli spaces with mixed boundary types, analogously to Lemma \ref{lem:pertinduct}. \end{proof}